-TBHI training is exclusively digital for purposes of this application. our website is written in arial font to facilitate reading with appropriate alt tags for those who prefer or cannot see images.
-All audio and video recordings are produced with captions for deaf and hard of hearing trainees.
+TBHI training is exclusively digital for the purposes of this application. our website is written in Arial font to facilitate reading with appropriate alt tags for those who prefer or cannot see images.
+Audio and video recordings are produced with captions for deaf and hard of hearing trainees.
 PDF’s of all training are available for individuals who prefer to print and read training offline.
-Accommodations have successfully been developed for individual trainees with more specialized needs upon request.
-They will be considered on a case by case basis.
+Accommodations have successfully been developed for individual trainees with more specialized needs.

 NJAOPS is dedicated in reminding and enhancing physicians’ knowledge to manage the changing needs of the healthcare system.
 These evidence-based educational lectures are structured to augment physician expertise with current guidelines, materials and recommendations, as well as up-to-date advances in medical treatment on specific topics.

 New Jersey Association of Osteopathic Physicians and Surgeons is accredited by the American Osteopathic Association (AOA) to provide osteopathic continuing education for DO physicians.
 NJAOPS designates these educational activities for Category 1-A credits and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.

 Physician (AMA) Accreditation Statement: NJAOPS is accredited by the Medical Society of New Jersey to provide continuing medical education for physicians.
 NJAOPS designates live or online activity for AMA PRA Category 1 Credits™.

 Health Professionals: Participants may claim hours to receive a Certificate of Participation for an activity designated for AMA PRA Category 1 Credits™.